-- The stationary use of tracks all railway yards insofar as necessary for traffic flows (passing, direction changes, etc.) according to the agreed capacity allocation or intervention. - f.
-The stationary use of platform tracks insofar as necessary for the (dis)embarking of passengers. - Registering the loading of freight wagons in a train via the facility WLIS, see section 16 in Appendix 23.
+- d.
+The use of the tracks on route sections and stations for train movements. - The stationary use of tracks all railway yards insofar as necessary for traffic handling (passing, direction changes, etc.) according to the agreed capacity allocation or intervention. - f.
+The stationary use of platform tracks insofar as necessary for the (dis)embarking of passengers. - g.
+Registering the loading of freight wagons in a train via the facility WLIS, see item 17 in Appendix 23.